Frankie-PellesC/fSDK/README.md

       Consider these 2 declarations:

-            struct foo
+            struct foo      //This is the most diffused declaration type {
-            {
                 int bar;
             };

-      or
+      and

             typedef struct
             {
                 int bar;
             } foo;

-      Under **C++** you can declare a variable of type 'foo' indifferently with both declarations because the global and struct namespaces are coincident meaning that the type 'foo' will be defined in any case, and the statement:
+      Under **C++** instantiating a copy of the struct 'foo' using the following declaration:

             foo mystruct = {0};

-      will not produce errors with both declarations.
+      will not produce errors with both 'foo' definitions because the global and struct namespaces are coincident, meaning that the type 'foo' is fully defined with both declarations.

-      But in **C**, in the first case, the type 'foo' is defined only in the structs namespace, and the statement above will produce an error.
+      But in **C** this is not the case.
+In the first case, the type 'foo' is defined only in the structs namespace, and the statement above will produce an error.

-      To make it work it should be:
+      To successfully instantiate a 'foo' struct copy in plain **C** using the first declaration, that is widly used in 'MS' headers, you must specify the `struct` namespace.
+The declaration then should be:

+            foo mystruct = {0};         //Fail in C struct foo mystruct = {0};  //Works in C and C++

+      But this workarond will require corrections in all the code you will compile, prepending a struct namespace definition.
+The compliance with native 'MS' code is broken.

+      On the other hand the second declaration can work for **C** and **C++**, but fails if namespace is is qualified (struct):

+            struct foo      //This is the most diffused declaration type {
+                int bar;
+            };
-            struct foo mystruct = {0};
+            struct foo mystruct = {0};  //Still Fails in C

-      In the second case it will work for both.
       The solution used is a modified, **ANSI** compliant, declarations:

-            struct foo
+            typedef struct foo
             {
                 int bar;
             } foo;

+      Now it will work for both languages.

       The above code defines 'foo' in both namespaces and fix the ANSI compliance  (or at least should...).

 * Porting of **C++** only headers.

   Many headers are C++ only, even if their content can be used under plain **C**.
 An example of this type of files are `gdiplus.h`, `Ddraw.h`, etc.

+  All headers that can be of any use in plain **C** have been **translated** to **C**.

   In the port process of **C++** headers to **C** the helper classes have not been translated.
 Not all **C++** files are currently translated, but they are included in the distribution generating an error "**C++ only header!**".
 If you encounter one you can  translate it yourself and then make it available, or ask for translation and wait.